Corona/Covid-19 and the education at the Department of Biology

 Based on the situation with Covid-19, Lund University and the Faculty of Science have set up rules and recommendations for teaching during the pandemic.

-Specific regulations apply until January 31 2021: students are only allowed on campus for compulsory course components (primarily labs, and this includes necessary laboratory work for degree projects), and to access information, references and technical resources needed for examination.
-If you have a problem with unstable internet, e.g. for an on-line exam, contact your course leader.
+During the spring semester 2021 students on course given at the Department of Biology are allowed on campus for practical compulsory course components (primarily lab- and field work, and this includes necessary laboratory/field work for degree projects), and to access information, references and technical resources needed for examination.

 The following applies to courses at the Department of Biology: